NGFC-Lib/NGFC-Lib/README.md

 ## Functional Specifications
 User interface:
 What it does: Solve the SOFC problem and make the prediction
 Input: environmental setting and feed/exhaust amount
-    Output: SOFC energy output, efficiency, Burner exhaust temperature, and Reformer entrance temperature…...
+Output: SOFC energy output, efficiency, Burner exhaust temperature, and Reformer entrance temperature
 Note: Streams and units of the model are set already

 Parameters which user could adjust:
 1. Fuel & air utilization, moles of methane feed